-A post office community before 1849, it was moved three miles to its present site when the International-Great Northern Railroad was built in 1872.
-During the 1930s–40s, the city was known as the "Tomato Capital" when more tomatoes were shipped from here than any other city in Texas.
-Each June on the second Saturday, the city celebrates Tomato Fest honoring the once-important crop.
-During the 2010 Tomato Fest, Jacksonville earned a new title: "Home of the World's Largest Bowl of Salsa."
-More than 2,672 pounds of salsa were made, breaking the former Guinness World Record.
+A post office community before 1849, it was moved three miles to its present site in 1872.
+During the 1930s-40s, the city was known as the "Tomato Capital" from which more tomatoes were shipped than any other city in Texas.
+The city celebrates Tomato Fest on the second Saturday in June.
+During the 2010 Tomato Fest, Jacksonville earned a new title--"Home of the World's Largest Bowl of Salsa"--when they broke the former Guinness World Record.

 You are now leaving TravelTex.com.
 You are on your way to an external website.